tfragner/hugo-website/content/docs/deployment.md

 Next, **regenerate** your website's HTML code by running Hugo and uploading the *public* submodule to GitHub:

-    hugo
+    hugo --cleanDestinationDir
     cd public
     git add .
     git commit -m "Build website"
-    git push -u origin master
+    git push origin master
+    cd ..

 Once Git has finished uploading your site to Github, you can open your new `https://<USERNAME>.github.io` website in your browser, substituting *<USERNAME>* with your Github username.

 ### Custom domains